regalski/Wayne-State-TDA/README.md

 Pre-reqs are found in the *libraries.R* script.

 The *calc\_vineyard* function takes as input the output of the *ripsDiag* function from the R package TDA with the arguments library='Dionysus' and cycleLocation=TRUE.
-It will create a directory containing the calculated vine.
+It will create a directory containing the calculated vineyard.

 Once this is done the function *read\_in\_data* can be used to read in the calculated vineyard data from the new directory.